-The primary benefit of the turret type is that is can either reload multiple types of ammunition at one time.
+The primary benefit of the turret type is that it can either reload multiple types of ammunition at one time.
 Or it can complete different stages on different rounds with each press.
 The only element that really holds this type back in terms of speed is that you will manually need to turn and line up the press itself.
-Still, in terms of working on different types of ammunition quickly or larger batches, this is a solid type of reloading press.
+Still, in terms of working on different types of ammunition quickly or in larger batches, this is a solid type of reloading press.

 Progressive Reloading Press